Perfectionism (psychology): Medical complications

 Perfectionism is a risk factor for obsessive–compulsive disorder, obsessive–compulsive personality disorder, eating disorders, social anxiety, body dysmorphic disorder, workaholism, self harm and suicide, substance abuse, and clinical depression as well as physical problems like heart disease.
 In addition, studies have found that people with perfectionism have a higher mortality rate than those without perfectionism.
 A possible reason for this is the additional stress and worry that accompanies the irrational belief that everything should be perfect.

-Therapists attempt to tackle the negative thinking that surrounds perfectionism, in particular the "all-or-nothing" thinking in which the client believes that an achievement is either perfect or useless.
+Therapists who attempt to tackle the negative thinking that surrounds perfectionism, in particular the "all-or-nothing" thinking in which the client believes that an achievement is either perfect or useless.
 They encourage clients to set realistic goals and to face their fear of failure.

 Since perfectionism is a self-esteem issue based on emotional convictions about what one must do to be acceptable as a person, negative thinking is most successfully addressed in the context of a recovery process which directly addresses these convictions.